beckn/beckn-onix/docs/demo_walkthrough.md

 ## Introduction

-This document describes setting up of a [Beckn network](https://becknprotocol.io/) with Beckn ONIX and conducting transactions in a couple of domains (retail and energy).
+This document describes setting up of a [Beckn network](https://becknprotocol.io/) with Beckn-ONIX and conducting transactions in a couple of domains (retail and energy).
 The general flow will involve the following steps:

 - [Setup the prerequisites](#overall-prerequisites)
 - [Create a new network and install the registry](#create-a-new-network-and-install-the-registry)